chomupashchuk/ariston-remotethermo-home-assistant-v2/README.md

 #### Switches
 **Some parameters are not supported on all models**
   - `internet_time` - turn off and on sync with internet time.
-  - `internet_weather` - turn off and on fetching of weather from internet.
+  - `internet_weather` - turn off and on fetching of weather from internet. **WORKS ONLY ON SPECIFIC MODELS WHILE ON OTHERS CAUSES CRASHES**
   - `ch_auto_function` - turn off and on Auto function.
   - `dhw_thermal_cleanse_function` - DHW thermal cleanse function enabled.